 What is the best mini PC for Home Assistant?

-For most buyers, it is the GMKtec G3 Plus because it combines low-power hardware, 2.5GbE, useful USB, and extra storage flexibility at a sensible price.
+For most buyers, it is the GMKtec G3 Plus because it combines low-power hardware, 2.5GbE, storage flexibility, and sensible pricing in one small box.

 Is Intel N100 or N150 enough for Home Assistant?

 Yes.
 For dedicated Home Assistant, N100 and N150 class machines are enough for most users.
-They fit the low-power, always-on role very well.
+Both are 4-core, 4-thread, 6 W chips, which makes them a strong fit for always-on Home Assistant use.

 Is a mini PC better than a Raspberry Pi for Home Assistant?

 Usually, yes.
-A mini PC normally gives easier SSD storage, more USB flexibility, better Ethernet options, and more room to grow.
+A mini PC normally gives you easier SSD storage, more USB flexibility, better upgrade paths, and more room to grow.
+Home Assistant also officially supports generic x86-64 hardware.

 How much RAM does Home Assistant need?